ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

    * The toolchain's name identifies it in {{site.data.keyword.cloud_notm}}.
 If you want to use a different name, change the toolchain's name.
    * The region to create the toolchain in.
 If you want to use a different region, select it from the list of available regions.
-   * The resource group or organization to create the toolchain in.
-Click the link to switch between selecting resource groups and orgs.
-If you want to use a different resource group or org, select it from the list of available resource groups or orgs.
+   * The resource group to create the toolchain in.
+If you want to use a different resource group, select it from the list of available resource groups.
    * The provider for your source repository, such as GitHub, GitLab, or Bitbucket.
 If you want to use a different source provider, select it from the list of available repos.

-   Resource groups are available in the Dallas, Washington, Toronto, Sao Paulo, London, Frankfurt, Sydney, Osaka, and Tokyo regions.
-Cloud Foundry orgs are supported in the Dallas, London, and Frankfurt regions.
-   {: important}

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For more information about configuring the tool integrations, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations).